reiniere2024/EOB1-Editor/Readme.txt

 maps and (only if you get really stuck) teleport to new locations.

 Before you start you should open up the eob1.xml file in the xml-map.
-Enter there the path of the Eye of the Beholder II game that you use.
+Enter there the path of the Eye of the Beholder I game that you use.
 At the moment I assume that that is "C:\Games\Eob1" but if that is not correct then you should change it.